 10. New Belgium

 When New Belgium founders Kim Jordan and Jeff Lebesch biked through Belgium in 1988, they were inspired to bring Belgian beer to their home state.

 A few years later, in 1991, they hiked into Rocky Mountain National Park to determine their new brewery’s core values as they began brewing in their basement in nearby Fort Collins.
-One of the two beers they brewed there, Fat Tire, is today known around the world.
+One of the two beers they brewed there, Fat Tire, is today known worldwide.

-Over the subsequent years, New Belgium Brewing has grown into one of the nation’s best-known beer producers.
+Over the years, New Belgium Brewing has become one of the nation’s best-known beer producers.
 Some of this brewery’s beers are even sold in places as distant as Sweden and Peru.
 However, although the company is now owned by the Australian subsidiary of a Japanese beverage group, its home is and always will be Colorado first and foremost.

 Where Enjoy New Belgium Beers

-Kim and Jeff’s original location in Fort Collins still stands and serves, and there’s a New Belgium Brewery in Asheville, North Carolina, and one in San Francisco, California, too.
+Kim and Jeff’s original location in Fort Collins still stand and serves, and there’s a New Belgium Brewery in Asheville, North Carolina, and one in San Francisco, California, too.